finalfusion/finalfrontier/man/ff-train.1.md

 :   Words within the *CONTEXT_SIZE* of a focus word will be used to learn
     the representation of the focus word.
 The default context size is *5*.

+`--dims` *DIMENSIONS*

+:   The dimensionality of the trained word embeddings.
+The default
+    dimensionality is 100.

 `--discard` *THRESHOLD*